twinfoundation/rights-management/packages/rights-management-models/docs/reference/interfaces/IPolicyExecutionPointComponent.md

 Interface describing a Policy Execution Point (PXP) contract.
-When a decision is made by the Policy Decision Point (PDP), the Policy Execution Point (PEP) will execute any registered actions based on the decision.
+When a decision is made by the Policy Decision Point (PDP), the Policy Execution Point (PXP) will execute any registered actions based on the decision.

 ## Extends